lienle0316/Athena-Marketing-Intelligence-Premium-RPG-Analysis/README.md

 - **Strategic Positioning:** Transformed statistical clusters into a targeted marketing strategy for the "Casual" and "Story Explorer" segments.

 ## Academic Integrity & License
 This repository is for portfolio purposes.
-The code represents individual work for the **MQM 552Q: Marketing Intelligence** individual final project.
+The code represents individual work for the **MQM 552Q: Marketing Intelligence** final project.
 - **License:** MIT